Privacy and correctness trade-offs for information-theoretically secure quantum homomorphic encryption: Quantum homomorphic encryption and oblivious transfer

-\item Soundness against a cheating Alice: Suppose that Bob's $(x_0,x_1)$ is uniformly random.
+Note again that above equations should hold for any $(x_0,x_1)$. \item Soundness against a cheating Alice: Suppose that Bob's $(x_0,x_1)$ is uniformly random.
 With a probability of at most $P_{A}^{\star}$, a cheating Alice can guess $(\hat{x}_0,\hat{x}_1)$ for an honest Bob's $(x_0,x_1)$ correctly and Bob accepts.
 That is, when only Bob is honest,

 \item Soundness against a cheating Bob: With a probability of at most $P_{B}^{\star}$, a cheating Bob can guess $\hat{i}$ for an honest Alice's $i$ correctly and Alice accepts.
 That is, when only Alice is honest,